Summer Camp registration now open!

 Does my child need to be potty-trained to attend drop-off camp?
 Yes.
 If your child is not potty-trained yet, s/he may attend the parent/caregiver & child camp.

 Are all levels of French welcomed?
 Yes.
 Beginner through advanced.
 We strive to use the immersion method for learning a language, meaning the teachers speak mostly in French to the children.
 The first 5-15 minutes of each day of camp will be in English to review the procedures, expectations and plan for the day.
 Then we will switch to French most of the day.
 Since we follow the same routine each day, we hope that by the end of the week, the children will not need much English to understand the essence of what we are doing.
 Since the campers have all different levels of French, children who speak more French may enjoy helping out other campers.
-In addition, we hope that your child is having so much fun doing music, art , movement, and playing, that they forgot it is being done in French.
+In addition, we hope that your child is having so much fun playing, learning music, doing art, baking, and playing, that they forgot it is being done in French.
 The children will also be put in small groups based on French-language ability.

 How is camp different than classes?
 Since your child will have French camp for a whole week, they will get use to the French immersion format much quicker, therefore learning more French in a smaller amount of time.